theelectricbrain/PySeidon/README.md

 Requirements:
 * This package has been designed for Python 2.7: one can download Python from [here](http://www.python.org/download)
-* It is recommended to install Anaconda beforehand: one can download Anaconda from [here](http://continuum.io/downloads#all)
+* It is also recommended to install Anaconda beforehand: one can download Anaconda from [here](http://continuum.io/downloads#all)
 * The HDF5 library is also needed for this package to work: one can download the HDF5 library from [here](https://www.hdfgroup.org/HDF5/)

 Dependencies: